NUSES: New methods and tools for astroparticle physics in space

 Terzina11

-Terzina’s sensitivity
+Terzina’s sensitivity to cosmic protons

 Zirè: Bridging Cosmic Phenomena and Earth Science.